The 10 Best Things to do in Osaka – on Your First Trip

 How to Get To Shinsekai

-Ebisucho is the nearest station which is located on the brown, Sakaisuji – line on the Osaka metro.
-Take exit 3 and you’ll arrive at the North end of Shinsekai.
-You can also catch the red Midsouji Line, or the Sakaisuji line to Donbutseun-Mae station which will bring you to the southern end by SpaWorld.
+Ebisucho is the nearest station, which is located on the brown Sakaisuji line on the Osaka Metro.
+Take exit 3, and you’ll arrive at the North end of Shinsekai.
+You can also catch the red Midsouji Line or the Sakaisuji line to Donbutseun-Mae station, which will bring you to the southern end by SpaWorld.

 2. Nibble Your Way Round Kuromon Ichiba

-The thing I love most about Osaka is that it seems to err on the side of kitsch.
+What I love most about Osaka is that it seems to err on the side of kitsch.

 Inside kuromon market in Osaka. a model of a giant shark hangs from the ceiling